Skip to main content Skip to secondary navigation

 Submitting Letters of Recommendation

-Letters must be uploaded directly via webform, using the information emailed to you when a student submits their proposal.
+An auto-email is generated using the contact information a student submits in their application.
+Letters must then be uploaded directly using the link in the email.
 Undergraduate Research cannot accept hard copies or email attachments.

 Undergraduate Research maintains the confidentiality of letters to the extent provided by law.
 Because the proposal review process is intended to be educational for students, we may aggregate faculty recommendations with comments from other of grant reviewers when giving feedback to students.
 Candid faculty evaluations remain vital to the quality of this feedback process.

-Comments or questions about the Student Grants program are welcome at vpue-research@stanford.edu.
+Comments or questions about VPUE Student Grants are welcome at vpue-research@stanford.edu.

 Additional Mentoring Resources